lhlam2515/lhlam2515/README.md

 # 👋 Hi, I'm Hoang-Lam (SoJDev)

 The name **SoJDev** - derived from **SoJ** _/sɔːdʒ/_ - embodies my unwavering philosophy for growth.
-It merges the concept of being a **'Sage'** _/seɪdʒ/_ – a master of complex technical landscapes – with the determination to **'Soar'** _/sɔːr/_ – harnessing that profound knowledge to craft high-impact, innovative software.
-I believe that development is a powerful journey of relentless learning and transformative creation.
+It combines the idea of being a **'Sage'** _/seɪdʒ/_ – someone dedicated to mastering intricate technical landscapes – with the drive to **'Soar'** _/sɔːr/_ – leveraging that profound knowledge to build high-impact, pioneering software.
+For me, development is a journey of relentless learning and transformative creation.

 ## 🚀 About Me